edixos/Nauticus/docs/crds-apis.md

-SpaceSpec defines the desired state of Space
+SpaceSpec defines the desired state of Space.

 <table>
     <thead>